 - XML job audit logs for verifying privacy law compliance

-FieldShield users enjoy immediate metadata links, job scripting compatibility, and graphical integration with data transformation (integration and staging), test data generation, reporting, and advanced BI functionality in the IRI Workbench.
-With or without the GUI, upgrading to the IRI CoSort (SortCL) program) allows you to combine field-level protections in the same job script and I/O pass with all of these data management activities.
+FieldShield users enjoy immediate metadata links, job scripting compatibility, and graphical integration with the re-ID risk scoring, data transformation (integration and staging), synthetic test data generation and DB subsetting, data migration and replication, data cleansing and enrichment, plus 2D reporting, analytics and data wrangling functionality in the IRI Workbench GUI for IRI Voracity, the "total data management" platform.
+Upgrading to Voracity and its default, FieldShield-compatible SortCL program allows you to add data masking to the same job script and I/O pass with multiple data manipulations.

-FieldShield and other IRI tools' data definition file (.ddf) metadata is also supported by AnalytixDS Mapping Manager and the Meta Integration Model Bridge (MIMB).
-These tools convert metadata already defined in third-party BI, CRM, DB, ETL, and data modeling tools into FieldShield DDF ... making it easier for you to protect data in your current environment.
+FieldShield and other IRI tool data definition file (.ddf) metadata is also supported by DataSwitch, erwin (Quest) Mapping Manager, and the Meta Integration Model Bridge (MIMB).
+These tools convert metadata already defined in third-party BI, CRM, DB, ETL, and data modeling tools into FieldShield DDF.
+FieldShield is also compatible with Windocks, Actifio and Commvault database cloning software.
+All of this makes it easier for you to protect data in your current environment.